 How you fill out this form will not make or break your application, so don’t stress about it.
 Use your best judgment—we’re simply trying to get a clear picture of your academic preparation by subject area.
 We see thousands of different transcripts, so it really helps us to view your coursework and grades in a consistent format.

-Here are five quick tips to help you complete this section:
+Here are a few quick tips to help you complete this section:

 - The self-reported coursework should be completed by students in U.S. school systems only.
 If you attend an international school, we’ll just use your transcript.